chef/chef-web-docs/README.md

 ### Update chef-docs-theme module

-The theme for this site is deployed from
+The theme for this site is sourced from [chef/chef-docs-theme](https://github.com/chef/chef-docs-theme).

+Run `make update_theme` to update the theme module and Node package dependencies.

 ### What if Hugo doesn't update a module